9 Things to Love About Pagosa Springs' Hot Springs

 Two of Pagosa’s hot springs have lodging options to make sure you’re never too far from relaxation, with many other lodging options within walking distance of all three facilities.
 The Springs Resort’s luxurious rooms and suites come with plus robes, a 24-hour beverage bar and other amenities.
-Healing Waters Resort & Spa offers rooms and suites, cabins and an RV park for all sorts of hot-water-seeking travelers.
+Healing Waters Resort & Spa offers rooms, suites, and cabins for all sorts of hot-water-seeking travelers.

 One for the Record Books

 The spring beneath Pagosa Springs is listed in the Guinness Book of World Records for “Deepest Geothermal Hot Spring.”
 Named in 2011, it had a maximum measured depth of 1,002 feet.
 The spring could actually run much deeper, but the plumb line ran out before it hit the bottom.

 With dozens of different pools at each location, you’ll find waters ranging in temperature from the low 80s to about 114 degrees.
 So, when it comes to choosing the right soak, it’s sort of like Goldilocks tasting porridge: Too hot, too cool…just right.

 Southern Ute tribes used the springs for hundreds of years, and “Pag-Osah” means “healing waters.”
 Stories about the magical waters prompted the US Army to study the healing qualities of the springs starting in 1860 and they reported back glowingly about the effects.
 The first bathhouse on the springs was built in 1881 and people have been soaking here ever since.